 I’m fortunate to have had an enjoyable and exciting career in production so far.
 For over a dozen years I worked in Hollywood at several different film and TV production companies, based at both Paramount Studios and on the Disney lot.
 I had a lot of exposure to talented directors, producers, actors and crew.
 Being part of the entertainment community made going to work every day an unexpected adventure.

-When I moved back to the East Coast, I thought I’d try a different category of production.
-I wanted to get into the world of corporate film and video, and so I landed a position at Tribe Pictures.
+When I moved back to the East Coast, I thought I’d try a different category of filmmaking.
+I wanted to get into the world of corporate film and video production, and so I landed a position at Tribe Pictures.
 I was pleasantly surprised, once I got here, to find out that the work wasn’t that different from what I had done in my Hollywood days.
 Here’s how.

 Targeting Your Audience

 When making a film or TV show in Hollywood, one of the first things to consider is the demographics of its target audience.
 For example, is the film or program a Four Quadrant project?
 By that we meant whether it would appeal to Males and Females under 25 and above 25 – basically for people of all ages – or only one or two of the quadrants.

 When we make any type of corporate video at Tribe, one of the first questions we ask our client is, ‘Who is this film intended for?
 Is your audience internal, or external?
 For employees?
 Leadership?
 Shareholders?
 Potential hires?’
 Just like in Hollywood, this is one of the main things we take under consideration when producing our work.
 It will dictate the tone we’ll take in the script, and help us evaluate how this particular project will fit into the company’s broader corporate video strategy.

 Honing the Creative Process for Corporate Video